DawnDeMeo/StockApp/README.md

 The Resources folder contains a sample stock_info.xml file to use to test option 4 - uploading an XML file to the local db.

+## Limitations
+Real time stock data for a given quote unavailable before stock market opens.

+Free version of Unibit API limits number of data points that can be accessed each month.